bennyschudel/Swissflags/README.md

 -

 The provided create script is not limited to swissflags.
 You could provide all kind of images in the images folder.
 There are several parameters to adjust the result to your needs.
+Thanks to imagemagick you could even provide svg files as source images, like I did in the example.

 Usage
 -